MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

 NB: Here class Derived can implement an interface Base by delegating all of its public members to a specified object.

-Note: More specificly class Derived is implementing Base's public member print() from BaseImpl's implementation.
+Note: More specifically, the Derived class is implementing Base's public member print() from BaseImpl's implementation.
 It's not possible using just interface.

 ```kotlin
 interface Base {